Saturday, 29 November 2025

 A history of substitutions for the divine name.
 Part 3: more in the New Testament

-In part one, we saw Chronicles being a biblical authority for this.
-It takes passages from the books of Samuel and Kings and sometimes edits out the divine name.
-That means the substitution of the divine name by another word.
+In part one, we saw the original Hebrew text of Chronicles being a biblical authority for this.
+It takes passages from the books of Samuel and Kings and sometimes edits out the divine name (hence, the substitution of the divine name by another word).
 One can go to even older authorities, such as the psalms.
+Same thing: some psalms copy material from an earlier psalm but edit out the divine name.
 One arrives at the same result.
 The harmless substitutions that one finds there will not have gone unnoticed among well-informed Jewish people in the ancient world who regarded the divine name as very holy.
-If they didn’t say it out loud, the reason isn’t that it was unimportant to them, but rather that it was especially holy to them.

 Matthew's Gospel

-We have seen in previous posts that there was a respectful pattern of substitutes anyway.
-Here are some from Matthew's gospel.
-On the right, you can see the Old Testament (the Hebrew Scriptures) say Yahweh.
+On the right, you can see where the Old Testament (the Hebrew Scriptures) says Yahweh.
 On the left, you can see that Matthew's Gospel changes it into "the Lord".
 And in the middle, you can see that some versions of the Septuagint (the LXX) also say "the Lord."
 All of these are correct.
 It shows the time-honoured tradition of changing "Yahweh" to "the Lord":

 Source: adapted from https://www.kalvesmaki.com/LXX/NTChart.htm